 “I’ve heard everything, from being called a goat-fucker, to being reminded not to behead anybody today, ‘Because this is Canada.’
 You just have to learn to laugh those off.”

-Dharsi also helps Make It Awkward with her public speaking experience.
-She is the founder of Bad Bitch Mentality, a hip-hop dance group that she started in 2011.
-Bad Bitch Mentality is an Edmonton based all-female dance company that works on empowering women through dance.
-Through her time with her company she has taken it upon herself to speak publicly as often as she could which naturally turned into a similar role with Make It Awkward.
+Dharsi also helps make it awkward with her public speaking experience.
+She is the founder of Bad Bitch Mentality, an all-female hip-hop dance group that she started in 2011.
+It works on empowering women through dance.
+Through her time with her company, she has taken it upon herself to speak publicly as often as she could, which naturally turned into a similar role with Make It Awkward.

 “Make It Awkward lets me do what I love, which is public speaking,” she says.
 “I have always wanted to be an influencer.”

 Being the face of a movement, and in the spotlight, Lipscombe also has had to deal with cyber-attacks, and, like Dharshi, he says he has learned not to give them a second thought.